Toporikova-Lab/Behavioral-Analysis-2025/README.md

 This project depends on the following R packages:

+-   tidyverse
     -   ggplot2
+    -   dplyr
     -   lubridate
+    -   stringr
+-   lomb
--   dplyr
+-   gridExtra

 ## Instructions for Using the Daily Script